hobyfrezk/optima-react/README.md

   - A `CommentCounting` for each post to get a better user experience
   - A `ScrollToTop` button is added to imporve user experience in mobile device.
   - A simple `Pluralize` filter which returns a plural suffix if the first argument is an integer greater than 1.
-  - The data/state are persist in the browser's locolStage, which could extremly improve the user expierience, especially when the app is deployed as PWA.